-Tasks keep this dog breed busy to prevent destructive behaviors or mischief.
+Keep your Aussiedoodle busy!
+This will help prevent destructive behaviors and mischief.
 This dog breed may get into stuff or break things without proper training.
 Mini Aussiedoodles adults are lightweight and can grow anywhere from 15 to 30 pounds.
-These dogs will also live up to 15 years, a generally longer lifespan than their parent dog, the Australian Shepherd.
+The dogs will also live up to 15 years, which is generally longer than their parent dog, the Australian Shepherd.

-Mini Aussiedoodles also come from Miniature Poodles, making them both sophisticated with a penchant for play.
+The other Mini Aussiedoodle parent is a Miniature Poodle, making them sophisticated with a penchant for play.
 Taking care of a Miniature Aussiedoodle is no small task and may require plenty of training, grooming, and exercise as a puppy and adult.
 Aussiedoodle adults will never stop requiring socialization, exercise, and plenty of toys.

 Before you scroll further down this guide, “Miniature Aussiedoodle Adults: Pictures and Guide,” you can check out these other similar guides from our team at We Love Doodles: Aussiedoodle Puppies For Sale in the United States and Best Aussiedoodle Generations.

 Aussiedoodle Adult Colors